 Bird watchers flock to South Africa’s Kruger National Park for a reason.
-More than 350 bird varieties are found here, and their feathered mosaic of colors is glorious.
+More than 350 bird varieties live here, and their feathered mosaic of colors is glorious.
 Visit the Hoedspruit Endangered Species Center to learn more about the Cape vulture.
 These distinct birds drop in frequently to dine on a buffet of leftover bones and meat.
-The numbers of this threatened species have been steadily declining across Angola, Botswana, Lesotho, Mozambique, South Africa, and Zimbabwe; the Hoedspruit Endangered Species Center is committed to reversing that trend.
+The numbers of this threatened species have been steadily declining across Angola, Botswana, Lesotho, Mozambique, South Africa, and Zimbabwe; the Hoedspruit Endangered Species Center stands committed to reversing that trend.
 Animal lovers enjoy visiting the hospital where injured big cats are helped and then safely released into the wild.
 Guests can even help feed the littlest patients alongside the dedicated conservation staff.

 The unforgettable Tswalu Kalahari is one of our preferred sustainable properties in South Africa.
 Baby lions frolic in the shade, giraffes gracefully wander through golden grass, and a remarkable number of butterflies flutter through the blue skies.
 There’s so much to preserve and protect in the inspiring Kalahari, and that’s the aim of the Tswalu Foundation.
 Tunnel farming using recycled water provides the properties with fresh produce for guests and locals without draining the already precious water resources.
 The Tswalu Foundation also established a community clinic to help the people living in this far-flung and fetching land.

 Ready to do good while on safari?
 Contact your Ker & Downey designer to plan a journey to sustainable properties in South Africa.
 Meanwhile, follow us on Facebook and Instagram for daily travel inspiration.